A-Odunayo/Customer-Subscription-Service/README.md

 ### 3. Power BI Dashboard

-With the use of **Bar Chart, Pie Chart, Card, Gauge, Slicer, Column Chart** and **Tables**, the below was visualized for interractive analysis.
+This [**Visualization](https://github.com/A-Odunayo/Analysis-for-Subscription-Service/blob/main/Visualization%20(Overview).PNG) shows interractive analysis in Power BI Dasshboard, as i used **Bar Chart, Pie Chart, Card, Gauge, Slicer, Column Chart** and **Tables**, to show some metrics as stated below.

 - **Subscription Types by Popularity**
 - **Cancellations by Region**